eik-lib/core/doc/rest-api.md

 # Asset Pipe REST API

-The asset service has the following URI structure
+The asset service has the following URI structure:

 ## Packages